 Fast forward about 5 years later, and I’m now a successful consultant.
 The car is paid off, however, I still have 111k worth of student loans.

-My goal is to pay off ALL of my debt by the end of 2018.
+My goal is to pay off ALL of my debt ASAP.

 Living with a mortgage sized amount of student loan debt has been an overwhelming experience.